keldefrawy/keldefrawy.github.io/arcade/about.md

 ## Presentation bundles

 The long-term design supports Paper Lab, Classic Cabinet, Ink Circuit, Neon Terminal, Techno-Noir City, Command Grid, and Xenocrypt.
 These are original presentation systems inspired by broad genres.
 They do not copy franchise characters, symbols, distinctive interfaces, music, or trade dress.
+Inspect the shipped token and licensing contracts in the [theme specimen gallery]({{ '/arcade/themes/' | relative_url }}).

 ## Credits and licenses